bensteinberg/oracles/README.md

 behaves the same way, and can be viewed at [http://127.0.0.1:5000/oracles/api/v1](http://127.0.0.1:5000/oracles/api/v1).

-You can also run a big picture generator on the command line with `python oracles.py`.
-Try `python oracles.py --help` for options.
+You can also run a big picture generator on the command line; run `pip install --editable .` to install the script, then run `oracles` to generate a Big Picture.
+Try `oracles --help` for options.

 If you're hacking on this code, you can run the tests with `pytest`;
 use `flake8 --exclude=env/` to keep it clean.
 If you add Python